devanflores/nextjsworkshop/README.md

 ```

 Go crazy—try changing the fonts, colors, & whatever else!

 ## Deployment
 Once done building your website, commit your changes and push to a github repository.
 To deploy to a website, login to [Vercel](https://vercel.com/login) with your github account.
-Vercel will prompt you to connect a repo and will give you a hosted link.
-Vercel automatically updates whenever your update the github repo.
+Vercel will prompt you to connect a repo.
+You will give you a hosted link that automatically updates whenever you update the github repo!

 ## Conclusion